 Leaving the scheme

-If the business turnover exceeds £1.35m the business may not have to leave the CAS straight away.
+If the business turnover exceeds £1.35m it may not have to leave the cash accounting scheme straight away.
 In fact, it can remain in the scheme until turnover exceeds £1.6M in a 12-month period.
 This is a “look back” test and needs to be done on a rolling basis.

 Annual accounting VAT scheme